DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 `--region` can be used to chain together multiple includes and excludes.
 Parameters to this option are in the form `(exclude|include) path [path..]`  This may be repeated any number of times after `--region`.

+_Note:_ Filtering is an optimization that is not performed at the detection level.
+This is will impact detection models, such as DetectNet, where one window may contain result in many detections.
+This may cause detects far from the include/exclude boundary to be included in the output.
+Post processing will be required to remove these detections.

 i.e `--region exclude northwest.shp northeast.shp include truenorth.shp` .
 In this example, "exclude" is first,
 so the search region is initialized to the bounding box.
 The geometries defined in northwest.shp and northeast.shp